ehmicky/autoserver/docs/validation.md

   - `test` [`{function}`](functions.md): function that returns false if the validation failed.
     The [system variable](functions.md#schema-functions-variables)
-    `arg` represents the value passed to the keyword, and `val` represents the value to validate.
+    `arg` represents the value passed to the keyword, and `value` represents the value to validate.
   - `message` [`{string|function}`](functions.md): error message.
     Can be [functions](functions.md) with the